‘Kill Bill’ Uma Thurman Continues Fighting In Her Child Custody Trial

 The custody battle between Kill Bill star Uma Thurman and her ex Arpad “Arki” Busson continues to churn on, and now they are arguing over things that have little of nothing to do with their daughter.
 Busson is claiming that Uma will not return the $1.5 million ring, despite their broken engagement, and he also claims that Thurman treated their whole relationship as a business deal.

-Last week, Arki Busson made accusations that Uma Thurman was mixing prescription drugs with booze in order to manage her mental health problems, says the Inquisitr.
-Thurman struck back, saying that each time their four year old daughter was sent to visit Busson, she was left with a nanny or Busson’s ex, Elle MacPherson, while Busson left town with his sons by MacPherson.
+Last week, Arki Busson made accusations that Uma Thurman was mixing prescription drugs with booze to manage her mental health problems, says the Inquisitr.
+Thurman struck back, saying that each time their 4-year-old daughter was sent to visit Busson, she was left with a nanny or Busson’s ex, Elle MacPherson, while Busson left town with his sons by MacPherson.
 A psychologist was on the stand, trying to unravel the issues between the two.

 UMA THURMAN Out and Abut in New York 01/17/2017 https://t.co/FQ55ALlz6p pic.twitter.com/2GcGex59Uf